There are about 45 million drivers on UK roads and about 47% passed their driving test first time.1

 That's all!

-But driving as well as you know you can is not easy if you allow your nerves to get the better of you.
-It's just as important to know how to cope with your emotions and feelings on the day of your test as it is to know how to parallel park and get onto busy roundabouts safely.
+We all know that driving as well as you can is not easy if you allow your nerves to get the better of you so it's just as important to know how to cope with your emotions and feelings on the day of your test as it is to know how to parallel park and get onto busy roundabouts safely.

-The good news is that there are lots of things you can do, ranging from keeping your test a secret to eating bananas.
+The good news is that there are lots of things you can do, ranging from visiting the website mentioned above, keeping your test a secret to eating bananas.
 This article explains how I help my customers stay calm on the day of their test.

 It's perfectly natural to feel a bit nervous before you take your test (and a little bit of 'nerves' is actually a good thing, it helps you focus) but if you feel too anxious you won't be able to show the examiner what a good driver you are.